tkleg/Resume/README.md

     - During my internship with Jazz Pharmaceuticals I learned how to use PowerAutomate to automate business processes.
 I did this by creating a workflow to handle a large part of the onboarding process for team members.
 - Ivanti Neurons ITSM Workflows
     - I am using this tool in my current internship with the Mercer University IT Department
+    - So far I have learned how to make Request Offerings and edit/create workflows